A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

 \subsubsection{LSST DDF Survey}

-Following the methods presented in Section \ref{subsec:lsst_methods}, presented in Table \ref{tab:ddf_samples} are the resulting YSN and \citetalias{TiDES_2024} samples of selected transients from the 5 year LSST DDF survey.
-As is shown, our YSN selection criteria selects $1167$ transients, of which only $38$ were selected at post-peak phases.
-In contrast, the \citetalias{TiDES_2024} sample contains $7757$ transients, of which $2922$ were selected after peak brightness.
+Following the methods presented in Section \ref{subsec:lsst_methods}, presented in Table \ref{tab:ddf_samples} are the resulting YSN candidate and \citetalias{TiDES_2025} samples of selected transients from the 5 year LSST DDF survey.
+As is shown, our YSN selection criteria selected $694$ transients, of which only $31$ were selected at post-peak phases and $547$ were selected before a phase of $-10$ days (young).
+In contrast, the \citetalias{TiDES_2025} sample contains $7757$ transients, of which $2922$ were selected after peak brightness and $1433$ were young at the time of selection.

-To investigate if our selection criteria selects YSNe, we present in Figures \ref{fig:ddf_ia_phase_distros}, \ref{fig:ddf_91bg_phase_distros}, and \ref{fig:ddf_iib_phase_distros} the trigger phase distributions for SNe Ia, 91bg, and IIb that were produced by our selection criteria and the \citetalias{TiDES_2024} criteria.
+To investigate if our selection criteria selects YSNe, we present in Figures \ref{fig:ddf_ia_phase_distros}, \ref{fig:ddf_91bg_phase_distros}, and \ref{fig:ddf_iib_phase_distros} the selection phase distributions for SNe Ia, 91bg, and IIb that were produced by our selection criteria and the \citetalias{TiDES_2025} criteria.
 We present in Appendix \ref{app:ddf_phase_distros} the phase distributions for the other classes of transients.
 However, it should be noted that the classes presented in Appendix \ref{app:ddf_phase_distros} suffer from low number statistics and are only included for completeness.

-Figures \ref{fig:ddf_ia_phase_distros} and \ref{fig:ddf_91bg_phase_distros} show that for SNe Ia and 91bg-like SNe (a subset of SNe Ia) the trigger distributions produced by our selection criteria are unimodal with peaks that occur approximately 5 days before those produced by the \citetalias{TiDES_2024} selection criteria.
-Furthermore, our selection criteria is shown to only select pre-peak SNe Ia, with a maximum trigger phase of approximately $-5$ days.
-The two-sided KS tests performed on the distributions for both the SNe Ia and 91bg both returned P-values of 0.000, indicating that the trigger phase distributions of the YSN and \citetalias{TiDES_2024} samples are drawn from different distributions.
+Figures \ref{fig:ddf_ia_phase_distros} and \ref{fig:ddf_91bg_phase_distros} show that for SNe Ia and 91bg-like SNe (a subset of SNe Ia) the selection phase distributions produced by our selection criteria are unimodal with peaks that occur approximately 5 to 10 days before those produced by the \citetalias{TiDES_2025} selection criteria.
+Furthermore, our selection criteria is shown to only select pre-peak SNe Ia and 91bg-like SNe, with a maximum selection phase of approximately $-5$ days.
+The two-sided KS tests performed on the distributions for the SNe Ia and 91bg both returned P-values less than 0.0005, indicating that the selection phase distributions of the YSN candidate and \citetalias{TiDES_2025} samples are drawn from different distributions.